 - Pepper to taste

-- Peel the celery root with vegetable peeler and cut into small cubes (about the size of a nickel).
+- Peel the celery root with a vegetable peeler and cut it into small cubes (about the size of a nickel should do).

-- Wash organic potatoes well and cut into small cubes.
+- Wash the organic potatoes well and cut into small cubes.

 - Cut your organic onion into small cubes as well.

-Bring heat to boil and reduce to medium heat.
-Let cook for 10 minutes.
+Bring the heat to a boil and reduce to medium heat.
+Let the whole thing cook for 10 minutes.

-- Add your potato and onions to water and let them cook until tender, about 10-15 minutes.
+- Add your potato and onions to the water and let them cook until they are fork tender, about 10 to 15 minutes.

-In large bowl, put cooked vegetables, smash 1 clove or raw garlic, add butter, salt, herbs and 1/2 c. liquid.
+In a large bowl, put the cooked vegetables, smash 1 clove of raw garlic, add butter, salt, herbs, and 1/2 cupof liquid.

-- Blend with an immersion blender (where to buy) until the texture you desire.
-You can leave chunkier and drier.
-Or add more liquid for a creamier, fluffier texture.
+- Blend the entire thing with an immersion blender (where to buy) until it’s the texture you desire.
+You can leave it chunkier and drier.
+Or you can add more liquid for a creamier, fluffier texture.

-- Serve with meat and a green salad.
+- Serve the puree with meat and a green salad to complete the meal.